AN DA SHEALLADH // TWO VIEWS

 Midges aren't known to carry any infectious diseases but, nonetheless, are very annoying!
 The only really effective prevention for when you are outside when they are active is to wear a midge net over your head.
 Some people also choose to wear a midge-protecting upper garment.

 Also please note there is no WiFi in the centre.
-Mobile phone and internet data reception is generally OK but cannot be relied upon
+Mobile phone and internet data reception is generally OK but cannot be relied upon depending on your network.

 Information about the retreats can be found here